-Refill is open 5 days a week from 8:30 a.m. to 1:30 p.m.
+Refill is open 5 days a week from 8:30 a.m. to 1:20 p.m. with the exception of Thursday where it will open at 10 a.m.

-Enrichment activities (6Advance)
+Enrichment activities

 Some of these activities involve external commercial organisations and so a charge has to be made to students.
 Such charges are clearly publicised in advance and there are always other, non-chargeable options available at every stage of the year.